Steve Powers

-Steve Powers (born February 25, 1934, in New York City) is a musician, journalist and teacher who has had a 45-year career in New York City radio and television, as well as academia.
+Steve Powers (born February 25, 1934) is a musician, journalist and teacher who has had a 45-year career in New York City radio and television, as well as academia.

 Education

-Born and Bar Mitzvahed in the Bronx, on February 25, 1934, Powers attended the City College of New York where he became editor of Roundhouse Magazine.
+Born and Bar Mitzvahed in the Bronx, New York City, on February 25, 1934, Powers attended the City College of New York where he became editor of Roundhouse Magazine.
 In 1956 he received a degree in Business Administration from CCNY.
 Powers attended the University of Virginia where he worked at the student radio station, WUVA.
 He was a member of the UVA Jazz Club, which integrated the university auditorium with a concert by Dizzy Gillespie.
 Mr. Gillespie invited Powers to sit in.
 It was an experience that was repeated thirty years later when he played another concert with Gillespie at New York's Blue Note club.
 In 1987 Powers earned a PhD from New York University in Neil Postman's Media Ecology program.